Fani Willis says Trump, 18 co-defendants to voluntarily surrender in Georgia by Aug. 25

-Fulton County District Attorney Fani Willis (D) late Monday gave former President Trump and 18 co-defendants until Aug.
-25 at noon to voluntarily surrender in Georgia following an indictment that unveiled multiple charges in connection to their attempts to interfere in the 2020 election.
+Fulton County, Ga., District Attorney Fani Willis (D) late Monday gave former President Trump and 18 co-defendants until noon on Aug.
+25 to voluntarily surrender following an indictment that unveiled multiple charges in connection to their attempts to interfere in the 2020 election.

 Willis during a press conference also indicated her desire to try all of the defendants, hoping to begin a trial within the next six months.